Howard0127/Restaurant/README.md

 ## Features

 - [x] User can view all the restaurant info. cards at the home page
+- [x] User can crate a new restaurant card
-- [x] User can get more details about the restaurant by clicking the card
+- [x] User can get more details about a restaurant
+- [x] User can edit information about a restaurant
+- [x] User can delete a restaurant
 - [x] User can search name or category of restaurants with keywords

 ## Environment

-- VS Code
-- git
 - Node.js
+- npm
-- Express.js
+- mongoDB & mongoose
-- Express-Handlebars
+- nodemon

 ## Installation Instruction